Business Management

 Learning Outcomes:

-Upon completing this module, students possess comprehensive insights into the effects of permanent environmental change on organizational and decision-making processes.
+Upon completing this module, alumni possess comprehensive insights into the effects of permanent environmental change on organizational and decision-making processes.
 They understand the consequences for the individual sub-aspects of corporate management and know how to integrate these for business success.
 They are familiar with the challenges businesses face that are willing to change.
 They are able to seize the opportunities of a turbulent market environment to achieve dynamic corporate development.
 At the same time, they are able to responsibly invest corporate resources in order to mitigate risks for the business and achieve success.
 Drawing on these insights, they know how to initiate restructuring, innovation and change processes.
-Specifically, they have developed the following competencies: - They are familiar with strategic management theories along with their individual theoretical foundations and foci and know how to apply the tools of strategic management - They understand the underlying principles of development dynamics of world views, paradigms and scientific theory of (business) management and are capable of objective interpretation - They are able to analyze and explain management practices, understand their individual applicability and can anticipate success effectiveness - They know how to analyze, evaluate and develop corporate management practices - They are capable of analyzing the effects of complex corporate systems and draw up suitable change proposals - They can identify and design new business opportunities in the context of change and risk - They understand to plan and implement corporate visions, goals, strategies and tactics in order to successfully execute corporate change processes This course strives to promote students` analytical and assessment skills by determining the specifics of a corporate case and explaining how theoretical insights can be applied to this case which helps students build their decision-making and problem-solving skills.
-Developed as competencies, these skills assist students in applying economy of thought and promote the confident handling of the theories and practice of change management.
+Specifically, they have developed the following competencies: - They are familiar with strategic management theories along with their individual theoretical foundations and foci and know how to apply the tools of strategic management - They understand the underlying principles of development dynamics of world views, paradigms and scientific theory of (business) management and are capable of objective interpretation - They are able to analyze and explain management practices, understand their individual applicability and can anticipate success effectiveness - They know how to analyze, evaluate and develop corporate management practices - They are capable of analyzing the effects of complex corporate systems and draw up suitable change proposals - They can identify and design new business opportunities in the context of change and risk - They understand to plan and implement corporate visions, goals, strategies and tactics in order to successfully execute corporate change processes This course strives to promote alumni` analytical and assessment skills by determining the specifics of a corporate case and explaining how theoretical insights can be applied to this case which helps alumni build their decision-making and problem-solving skills.
+Developed as competencies, these skills assist alumni in applying economy of thought and promote the confident handling of the theories and practice of change management.

 Superior module: